alcidescosta/raspberrypi/README.md

 1) Install the Raspberry Pi Imager <pre> sudo dnf install rpi-imager</pre>
 2) Connect the micro SD card into the reader and run the Raspberry Pi Imager<pre> rpi-imager </pre>
-3) Choose "Raspberry Pi OS 32-bit" and select the micro SD card for writing (you can use an USB adapter if needed)
+3) Choose "Raspberry Pi OS 32-bit" and select the micro SD card for writing (you can use a USB adapter if needed)
 4) Detach the micro SD card (with or without the USB adaptor) and connect it to the micro SD interface of your Raspberry Pi
 5) Turn on the Raspberry board and wait until the installation finish